Tag: pratt and whitney

 “Iggy” Miller Murawski, Pitcher, Pratt & Whitney Aircraft, 1947.

-Pratt & Whitney Aircraft win the Hartford Twilight League, 1953.
+Pratt & Whitney Aircraft, Hartford Twilight League champions, 1953.

 Bill Risley, Pratt & Whitney Aircraft, 1955.

-Mayor Cronin’s first pitch at Opening Day of the Hartford Twilight League at Colt Park, Hartford, 1956.
+Mayor Cronin’s first pitch, Hartford Twilight League Opening Day, Colt Park, Hartford, CT, 1956.

 Pete Sala, Pitcher, Pratt & Whitney Aircraft, 1957.